OpenHarmony: Hardware

+Timeline

+OpenHarmony was first released on 10 September 2020 with support for devices having 128 KB–128 MB of RAM; an April 2021 release extended support to smartphones and other devices with 128 MB–4 GB of RAM; and an October 2021 release added support for devices with more than 4 GB of RAM.

 Compatibility certification

 To ensure OpenHarmony-based devices are compatible and interoperable in the ecosystem, the OpenAtom Foundation has set up product compatibility specifications, with a Compatibility Working Group to evaluate and certify the products that are compatible with OpenHarmony.

 The following two types of certifications were published for the partners supporting the compatibility work, with the right to use the OpenHarmony Compatibility Logo on their certified products, packaging, and marketing materials.